 This is how recruiting is introduced to you.
 And I am sure there are other ways how they sugar-coat the truth.

-Regardless of the terminology, you still need to have at least 2 people who can find another 2 and so on, and so forth.
+Regardless of the terminology, you still need to have at least 2 people who can find another 2, and so on, and so forth.

-If your weakest leg does not perform well and is not able to achieve a certain threshold, you are not qualified to remain at your current position.
+If your weakest leg does not perform well and is not able to achieve a certain threshold, you are not qualified to remain in your current position.